Enhancing Inverse Problem Solutions with Accurate Surrogate Simulators and Promising Candidates: In-depth review of neural adjoint method

 This result can be interpreted as the introduction of soft constraints.
 The overall loss in the NA method is expressed as follows:

 We use $\mathrm{L}_{\mathrm{NA}}$ to update each solution candidate $\hat{x}_{c_i}$ in each step.
 The update from step $t$ to step $t+1$ is expressed as follows, where $\eta$ is the learning rate:

-In practice, optimization is performed in parallel for each mini-batch.
+In practice, optimization is performed in parallel for each batch, which is a set of solution candidates.
 This procedure is suitable for one-to-many problems that involve numerous local optima.
 By increasing the batch size, we are more likely to obtain initial values that converge to the global optimum.